 The award recognises apprentices that have really stood out during their time with a joinery company.
 They may have achieved some fantastic feats in their work, or show extraordinary commitment that really adds value to a company’s workforce or the production.

-Entries are open to any apprentice (that is undertaking external training/qualifications, or has done recently) that is employed within a joinery company, and will recognise outstanding achievement, commitment, adding value to the apprentice's company, and personal development.
-Entries are now closed, and the shortlist for the awards has been announced!
+Entries are open to any apprentice (that is undertaking external training/qualifications, or has done recently) that is employed within a joinery company, and will recognise outstanding achievement, commitment, adding value to the apprentice’s company, and personal development.

 The award will be judged against the following criteria: